Managing wild horse impacts in Kosciuszko National Park

 Collapsed stream bank in Kosciuszko National Park showing damage caused by wild horses.

-A wild horse heritage management plan was adopted by the Minister for Energy and Environment on 24 November 2021.
+A wild horse heritage management plan was adopted by the Minister for Energy and Environment in November 2021.
 The plan has been prepared to meet the requirements of the Kosciuszko Wild Horse Heritage Act.
 The plan:

-• Protects the heritage values of wild horses by retaining a wild horse population of 3000 horses in 32% of the park.
-Wild horses have been retained in areas that are strongly associated with wild horse heritage values.
+• protects the heritage values of wild horses by retaining a wild horse population of 3,000 horses in 32% of the park; wild horses have been retained in areas that are associated with wild horse heritage values

-• Maintains the environmental values of the park by reducing the wild horse population from an estimated 14,380 horses to 3000 horses by 30 June 2027.
+• maintains the environmental values of the park by reducing the wild horse population to 3,000 horses by 30 June 2027.
 Under the plan, there will be no wild horses across 68% of the park.

-The removal of wild horses will occur in accordance with best practice animal welfare requirements.
+The removal of wild horses occurs in accordance with the highest possible animal welfare standards.

-Based on a spring 2022 population survey, it is estimated there are just over 18,800 wild horses across the park.
+Based on the October 2023 population survey, it is estimated there are between 12,797 to 21,760 wild horses in the park.
+By law, National Parks and Wildlife Service must reduce the population to 3,000 wild horses by June 2027.
 There is strong scientific evidence that wild horses damage the park's fragile alpine and sub-alpine environment.
-Impacts include trampling fragile sub-alpine ecosystems, eroding waterways and destroying key habitat for threatened species such as the northern corroboree frog and stocky galaxias fish.
+Impacts include trampling and grazing vegetation, eroding waterways and destroying key habitat for threatened species such as the northern corroboree frog and stocky galaxias fish.

 The negative environmental impact of wild horses has been formally recognised by the listing of habitat degradation and loss by feral horses as a Key Threatening Process in Schedule 4 of the NSW Biodiversity Conservation Act 2016.
 The impact of wild horses in the park has been well-documented in a number of scientific, peer-reviewed papers.